Miami in Roberts County, Texas — The American South (West South Central)

 — County named for Prominent Confederate —

 A memorial to Texans who served the Confederacy.

 Erected 1963 by State of Texas.
 (Marker Number 965.)

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Roberts County Courthouse (here, next to this marker); Miami Railroad Depot (about 600 feet away, measured in a direct line); Cottage Hotel (approx. ¼ mile away); Roberts County (approx. 4.4 miles away); Fossil Beds (approx. Historic Roadside Park (approx. 6.3 miles away); Site of Pampa Army Air Force Base (approx. 12.1 miles away); Mobeetie Post Office (approx. 15½ miles away).
+Roberts County Courthouse (here, next to this marker); Miami Railroad Depot (about 600 feet away, measured in a direct line); Cottage Hotel (approx. ¼ mile away); Roberts County Fossil Beds (approx. 5½ miles away); Historic Roadside Park (approx. 6.3 miles away); Site of Pampa Army Air Force Base (approx. 12.1 miles away); Mobeetie Post Office (approx. 15½ miles away).
 Touch for a list and map of all markers in Miami.

 Categories. • Settlements & Settlers • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 29, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 493 times since then and 3 times this year.
+This page has been viewed 523 times since then.
 Photos: 1, 2. submitted on May 29, 2012, by Bill Kirchner of Tucson, Arizona. • Craig Swain was the editor who published this page.